Curacao Visitors Guide

 Mambo Beach, often known as “Sea Aquarium Beach,” is a lively, sparkling shoreline with water sports, fantastic restaurants, unique shopping, and fun bars.
 If you’re looking for the island’s beach parties and nightlife, head to Mambo Beach.

 If you want a more serene and local experience, head to Grote Knip.
 This beach stands out for its vivid neon turquoise waters, reminiscent of the famous Blue Curacao liqueur.
 You’ll find the beach nestled between rugged cliffs; this small cove is a local favorite due to its pristine setting.
 The cliffs surrounding the beach provide a natural barrier that calms the waters.
-A friendly local pig family mingles with beachgoers among the comfortable beach loungers.
+A local family of wild pigs occasionally mingles with beachgoers among the comfortable beach loungers, they’re fun to watch but should be respected as wild animals.
 Enjoy the natural beauty, cliff jumping and snorkeling at Grote Knip.

 The white sand of Cas Abao Beach is a favorite among locals and travelers.
 Surrounded by beautiful cliffs and lush tropical greenery and shaded by thatched palapas, you can relax on this stunning beach.
 While snorkeling the calm turquoise waters, watch for colorful tropical fish, sea turtles, and spotted eagle rays.